Become A Mediator

 All CDR mediators have a certification in mediation, provided on site through our practicum or at another location that meets the required standards put forth by Resolution Washington (the association of Washington State Dispute Resolution Centers).
 Our mediators come from a wide variety of backgrounds, all with one thing in common: a passion to serve and promote peace within the community.

-If you are interested in becoming a certified CDR mediator, you must first either attend a CDR Mediation Training (MT) or a training at another Resolution Washington Mediation Center, then apply to participate in our practicum.
-(If you took the 40-hour mediation training elsewhere, and want to join our practicum, please contact us; special conditions may apply.)
+If you are interested in becoming a certified CDR mediator, you must first either attend our Basic Mediation Training (BMT) or a training at another Dispute Resolution Center, then apply to participate in our practicum.
+If you took the 40-hour mediation training elsewhere, and want to join our practicum, please contact us; special conditions may apply.